 If you are not comfortable with online transactions, feel free to call us at 801-587-LIFE (5433) and we'll be happy to take your registration by phone.

-he room number for your class is posted on each entrance to the Community Education & Community Engagement building at 540 Arapeen Drive.
-Check the sign each week, as classes sometimes move.
+The room number for your class is posted on TVs near each entrance to the Continuing Education building at 540 Arapeen Drive.
 You can also check the Lifelong Learning website the night before your class to confirm the class location.

 If you are a benefits-eligible University of Utah employee with more than six months of employment, you may use your 50% tuition reduction for Lifelong Learning classes.
 Contact the Benefits Office at 801-581-7447 with questions about your eligibility.
 You must complete the Tuition Reduction Application, which may be found at this page.
 This form needs to be completed once per semester.